 The primary analysis for each objective will be restricted to participants who enrolled within 10 days of vaccination to mitigate the risk of selective enrollment and disproportionate representation of higher risk participants.
 The number and incidence rate for each safety event of interest will be calculated overall, and within subgroups of interest, including pregnant women, immunocompromised individuals, and within age groups.
-Rates will also be stratified by other baseline characteristics, such as work setting and geographic region, data permitting.
+Rates will also be stratified by other baseline characteristics, such as race/ethnicity, work setting and geographic region, data permitting.

-To evaluate whether vaccinated persons experience increased risk, we will use qualitative and quantitative comparison approaches.
-Qualitative comparisons will be made using hospitalization rates among non-vaccinated healthcare workers available from the parent HERO registry and external sources of background event rates.
+To evaluate whether vaccinated persons experience increased risk, qualitative and quantitative comparison approaches will be used.
+Qualitative comparisons will be made using hospitalization rates among non-vaccinated participants available from the HERO Registry and/or external sources of background event rates to be defined in the SAP.
 A self-matched comparative analysis will then be conducted for events that appear to be associated with vaccination and are amenable to self-matched analysis, such as those with an adequate case count and known risk interval.